 There are other brands, both cheaper and more expensive, and if you've another brand that you would prefer, that's no problem at all.
 We can install whichever make and model you would prefer.

 For our site inspections, we have a Hyundai Kona electric car.
-We opted for the big battery version (450 km range) and find it ideal for Ireland.
-We have Zappi car chargers integrated with our own solar panels.
+We opted for the big battery version (64kWh, 450 km range) and found it ideal for Ireland.
+We have Zappi car chargers integrated with our solar panels.

 Almost always yes.